-Mini Car Showrooms in India - Find a list of Mini Car Showrooms in India along with their Service Centre available in your nearest area and city with their Address, Contact person, Phone Numbers, Fax Number, Email IDs etc.
+Mini Car Dealers and Showrooms in India - Find a list of Mini Car Dealers and Showrooms in India along with their Service Centre available in your nearest area and city with their Address, Contact person, Phone Numbers, Fax Number, Email IDs etc.

 Mini cars price starts at Rs.
 29.70 lakh for the cheapest car Cooper 3 DOOR and goes up to Rs.
 41.40 lakh for the top model Mini Countryman.
 Mini offers 5 new car models in India.
 Clubman (Rs.
 40.30 lakh), Cooper 5 DOOR (Rs.
 35.00 lakh) and Cooper 3 DOOR (Rs.
 29.70 lakh) are among the popular cars from Mini.
 Select a Mini car to know the latest offers in your city, prices, variants, specifications, pictures, mileage and reviews.